Falisci: Geography

 The arable land was contained within an enclosure of volcanic highlands and the Tiber River.
 The northern border of the enclosure went along the ridge of the Monti Cimini, the southern along the ridge connecting the Monti Sabatini and Monte Soratte, the western along the highlands connecting the two large volcanic lakes.
-The inner slopes are drained by streams pointing at the Tiber, which collect into converging canyons and finally into the canyon of the Treja River, which empties into the Tiber.
+The inner slopes are drained by streams pointing at the Tiber, which collect into converging canyons and finally into the canyon of the Treja river, which empties into the Tiber.
 These streams required an extensive network of bridges.

 Most of the through traffic went along the Via Tiburtina on the west bank of the river, which could only be crossed south of Capena or at Grotta Porciosa in the north.
 There the Via Flaminia, earlier the Via Amerina, led inland into the country of the Sabines via the valley of the Nar River.
 On the western side, the Via Cassia or its predecessor led to the coast over Sutri gap.
 The Falisci therefore prospered by being on a protected crossroad.

-Their most important centre was Falerii, which became known as Falerii Veteres after the Romans moved them to a less defensible position, Falerii Novi.
-Both locations are near the modern Civita Castellana.
-They also had Fescennium.
-Archaeologists have discovered other major municipalities, unmentioned by the ancient sources, at Corchiano, Vignanello, Gallese and Grotta Porciosa.